 Love is not irritable, love offers grace.
 Love keeps no record of being wronged.
 It doesn’t remember the argument from three months ago and dredge it up whenever is convenient.
 Love lets that argument go.
 Love does not rejoice about injustice but rejoices whenever the truth wins out.
 Love is a champion, a best friend, an ally, a partner.
 Love, on our own, is impossible.
 I can guarantee that at some point you will lose patience.
 You will be rude.
 You will speak without thinking, or with thinking, and you will be irritable.

-But the best thing about Love is that Love is a person.
-And when we can’t love—which is often—we fall on the one who can.
-And because of God, we forgive each other for being rude, or irritable, or for holding on to that argument, or for not doing the dishes.
+But the best thing about Love is that Love is God.
+And because of God, we forgive each other for being rude, or irritable, or for holding on to that argument.
 We give grace, and we start again.
-Because Love—he never gives up, he never loses faith in us, he is our hope, and he endures through every circumstance.
+Because Love never gives up, never loses faith in us, God is our hope, and he endures through every circumstance.

 An excerpt on Love from Winnie The Pooh (read by an 8 year old during a ceremony): Piglet said to Pooh: “How do you spell LOVE?”
 Pooh responded: “You don’t spell it……you feel it!”
 Pooh went on to say….”If ever there is a tomorrow, when we are not together…..there is something you must always remember.
 You are braver than you believe, stronger than you seem, and smarter than you think.
 But the most important thing is, even if we are apart, always keep me in your heart, I’ll stay there forever.”